Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 Line itemTypical range

-Cabinet refacing or repainting (existing boxes stay)$3,500 – $5,500
+Cabinet refacing or repainting (existing boxes stay)$3,500 to $5,500

-New countertops (quartz, basic granite)$2,500 – $4,000
+New countertops (quartz, basic granite)$2,500 to $4,000

-New cabinet hardware (knobs and pulls)$200 – $500
+New cabinet hardware (knobs and pulls)$200 to $500

-Backsplash tile (subway, basic ceramic)$600 – $1,200
+Backsplash tile (subway, basic ceramic)$600 to $1,200

-Faucet and sink upgrade$400 – $900
+Faucet and sink upgrade$400 to $900

-Updated under-cabinet lighting$300 – $600
+Updated under-cabinet lighting$300 to $600

-Total: roughly $7,500–$12,700 if you pick well, which means $10K is achievable with thoughtful trade-offs.
-Cabinet refacing is the single biggest lever in this budget — it transforms the cabinets visually for a fraction of full replacement cost.
+Total: roughly $7,500-$12,700 if you pick well, which means $10K is achievable with thoughtful trade-offs.
+Cabinet refacing is the single biggest lever in this budget, it transforms the cabinets visually for a fraction of full replacement cost.

-Cabinet refacing in progress on a Palm Beach County kitchen — original cabinet box with the door removed, a new white shaker replacement door ready to install, and fresh veneer wrap on the counter, illustrating the cost-saving technique that fits inside a $10,000 kitchen refresh budget
+Cabinet refacing in progress on a Palm Beach County kitchen, original cabinet box with the door removed, a new white shaker replacement door ready to install, and fresh veneer wrap on the counter, illustrating the cost-saving technique that fits inside a $10,000 kitchen refresh budget

 What $10,000 does NOT cover